itom-project/plugins/x3pio/docs/x3pio.rst

 Bugfix for CodeSynthesis XSD 4.0.0
 =====================================

-If you get a compiler error telling that DOMDocument is an ambigious symbol (conflict with Windows SDK), then you need to change two lines in xsd/cxx/tree/serialization.txx:
+If you get a compiler error telling that DOMDocument is an ambiguous symbol (conflict with Windows SDK), then you need to change two lines in xsd/cxx/tree/serialization.txx:

 .. code-block:: c++